Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 21,390, 8,486 total housing units (homes and apartments), and a median house value of $1,553,095, Coronado house prices are not only among the most expensive in California, Coronado real estate also is some of the most expensive in all of America.
+With 21,390 people, 8,396 houses or apartments, and a median cost of homes of $1,521,363, Coronado house prices are not only among the most expensive in California, Coronado real estate also is some of the most expensive in all of America.

 People in Coronado primarily live in small (one, two or no bedroom) single-family detached homes.
 Coronado has a mixture of owner-occupied and renter-occupied housing.